tagion/tagion/docs/gov/glossary/index.md

 ## Federated Subsystem

-A Federated Subsystem is an independent network — either public or private — that operates separately from the Tagion Mainnet (link) but leverages the Mainnet for security and trust.
+A Federated Subsystem is an independent network — either public or private — that operates separately from the Tagion [Mainnet](/gov/glossary#tagion-mainnet) but leverages the Mainnet for security and trust.
 These subsystems can be tailored to specific use cases, industries, or communities, providing flexibility in how they manage data and transactions while benefiting from the underlying security provided by Mainnet Nodes.

 In a Federated Subsystem, all data remains encrypted within the subsystem, ensuring privacy and confidentiality for users.
 However, transactional activity — the overall volume and frequency of transactions — is monitored by Mainnet Nodes.
+(Also see [Network Architecture](/gov/intro/network) in Governance Area "Network Formation".)

 ## Formation